 Network rules are applied at the packet level on a Decoder and are made up of rule sets from Layer 2, Layer 3, and Layer 4.
 Multiple rules can be applied at the packet level to a Decoder.
 Network rules can apply to multiple network layers (for example, when a network rule filters out specific ports for a specific IP address).
-Network rules do not apply to Log Decoders, they apply only to packet Decoders.
+Network rules do not apply to Log Decoders, they apply only to Network Decoders.

 You can create and manage network rules in the Services Config view > Network Rules tab.